 Other Staphylococcal Infections

 Staphylococcus aureus produces an enzyme called coagulase.
 Other species of staphylococci do not and thus are called coagulase-negative staphylococci.
-These bacteria normally reside in the skin of all healthy people.
+These bacteria normally reside on the skin of all healthy people.

 These bacteria are often resistant to many antibiotics.
 Vancomycin, which is effective against many resistant bacteria, is used, sometimes with rifampin.
 Medical devices, if infected, often must be removed.